Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 	}

 You will recognise a lot of this from Yiis own active record, in fact a lot is the same.
 We define a name for the relation as a key and then we define either `one` or `many` in text
-(this is because constants seemed useless with only two states) and then we define a class name (`Other` in this case) and then we define the foreign key in that class (`otherId`).
+(constants seemed useless with only two types) and then we define a class name, `Other` in this case, and then we define the foreign key in that class, `otherId`.

-The default behaviour of relations is to attempt to use the primary key, `_id`, of the current model as the primary key to query the foreign key.
-This is a problem for `EMongoModel` since it has no primary key (subdocument semantics) so make sure that, if you use this in `EMongoModel` you define a `on` clause to replace the primary key of the current model.
+The default behaviour of relations is to attempt to use the primary key, `_id`, of the current model to query the foreign key.
+This is a problem for `EMongoModel` since it has no primary key.
+Make sure that if you use this in `EMongoModel` you define a `on` clause to replace the primary key of the current model.

-The `on` clause support multiple definitions.
+The `on` clause supports multiple field types.
 It can take a `DBRef` or an `ObjectId` or an array of `ObjectId`s depending on how you define your document.

 You can also, just like in Yii, define a `where` clause.
 This is a 1-1 relation to the syntax used within normal querying in MongoDB and the extension will basically merge this clause with the primary key field you define in order to query for the relation.

 All relations are returned as `EMongoCursor`s which is basically the Yii active record implementation of `MongoCursor`.
-There is no eager loading, if you wish to use eager loading please look into using `iterator_to_array()` on the relation when you retrieve it.
+There is no eager loading, if you wish to use eager loading please look into using `iterator_to_array()` on the return value from calling the relation.

-### Document Retrieval functions

-The `EMongoModel` has numerous helper functions to aid the user in retrieving information is a format most suitable for them.

-#### getDocument()
+### getDocument()

 Just gets the docuemnt "as-it-is".
 This means that if you put meta objects in like nested `EMongoModel`s it will get these back in the output.

-#### getRawDocument()
+### getRawDocument()

 Will strip away all classes used by the extension and return a document suitable for use with MongoDB.

-#### getJSONDocument()
+### getJSONDocument()

 Will run `getRawDocument()` and then return its output as a JSON string.

-#### getBSONDocument()
+### getBSONDocument()

 Will run `getRawDocument()` and then return its output as a BSON string.

 ## EMongoDocument

-The `EMongoDocument` extends `EMongoModel` and implements all of its features along with the needed feature for database accession.
+The `EMongoDocument` extends `EMongoModel` and implements all of its features along with the needed features for database accession.
 It also implements as much as possible of
 `CActiveRecord`.

-The functions that allow database usage are not defined within this section of the documentation.
+**Note:** The functions that allow database usage are not defined within this section of the documentation.
 Instead those functions are actually defined within the "Querying" section of this documentation.
 Please move to the "Querying" section if you wish to read about this part of the `EMongoDocument`.

 ### collectionName()